YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 When using https, It’s just simply not working by showing page not respond and cannot open.
 How to fixed it?
 By checking the listener tab below the load balancer screen, it shows The security group for your load balancer does not allow traffic on this listener port.
 So we add a new https rule to the security group .

 ![loadbalancer_listenerport](./Img/loadbalancer_listenerport.png)

-Then we see here, we can still enter the website by click Show Details
+After add a new https rule to current security group, we see the picture belowed that shows we can still enter the website by click Show Details (Common way when want to enter the not private https link)

 ![Connection_not_private](./Img/Connection_not_private.png)

+After we choose to enter the website, we can see the page shows that our instance( with id) alive.

 ![InstanceAlive](./Img/InstanceAlive.png)

 ## Q612.
 Stop all three EC2 instances and wait approx. 5 minutes.
 What happens?
 Why?

 It shows 503 Service Temporarily unavailable, this is because there’s no working instance for the load balancer

 ![StopWorkingInstance](./Img/StopWorkingInstance.png)

 ## Q613.
 Terminate all three EC2 instances and wait approx. 5 minutes.
 What happens?
 Why?